x-j/ps1scriptify/README.md

 If your Python script has a main block and uses an ArgumentParser then you can __ps1scriptify__ it!
 This is done by snakingly parsing your .py file using regex and the result is a .ps1 file containing a function that _should_ take the same arguments as your script.
 This Powershell function calls your .py file, so you can use it straight from terminal.

-CURRENTLY AND FOR THE FORSEEABLE FUTURE ONLY WORKS ON WINDOWS AND WITH PYTHON3.
+CURRENTLY AND FOR THE FORSEEABLE FUTURE ONLY WORKS ON WINDOWS AND WITH PYTHON3, and only on argparse.

 usage:
 ```> python ps1scriptify.py [Python file here]```